 Ingredients for eggplant lasagna

-- Fontina cheese: Fontina is an italian cheese with a slight nuttiness and a creamy texture.
+- Whole milk mozzarella cheese and fontina cheese: We want whole milk mozzarella so the cheese will be extra melty!
+Fontina is an Italian cheese with a slight nuttiness and a creamy texture.
 It will give our cheesy filling an extra creaminess and really complement the mozzarella.
+I love this cheese combo, try it in my butternut squash lasagna.
+If you can't find fontina, use all mozzarella.

 - Parmesan cheese: As I always say, use the REAL parmigiano reggiano and grate it yourself.
 The flavor and texture are so much better.